Learn how to make my favorite quick, healthy, and affordable weeknight dinner, Black Beans and Rice!

 After that party, I only lasted a few more months in Florida before I was Audi 5000!
 I left just as the weather was heating up again … I wasn’t sticking around for summer.

 Once I returned to Wisconsin’s cooler climes, I came up with my own easy version of that Cuban Black Beans and Rice.
-I’m not claiming that this is an authentic Cuban recipe, but it’s very tasty, and I’ve been making it ever since!
+I’m not claiming that this is an authentic Cuban recipe, but it’s very tasty, so simple, and I’ve been making it ever since!

 Black Beans and Rice is one of those dishes that’s super basic, yet totally delicious.
 The ingredients are all very healthy, and it doesn’t get much more budget friendly,